M.R. Terry-Lloyd

 Rear Admiral Merddyn Ray Terry-Lloyd (29 July 1913, Queenstown – 28 October 1978, Pretoria) was a South African naval officer.

 Early life

-He attended Queen's College in Queenstown before moving to finish his schooling at St. Andrew's College, Grahamstown.
+Terry-Lloyd attended Queen's College in Queenstown before moving to finish his schooling at St. Andrew's College, Grahamstown.
 After leaving school in 1930 he went to work at the Netherlands Bank in East London.

 Naval career

-He had wanted to join the Royal Navy at the age of 12 as a cadet but his father forbade it.
+Terry-Lloyd had wanted to join the Royal Navy at the age of 12 as a cadet but his father forbade it.
 Still intent on joining the Navy he joined the South African Division of the Royal Naval Volunteer Reserve in 1931.
 He was commissioned as a Sub Lieutenant in 1934, and promoted to Lieutenant in 1938.